EverscaleGuild/locklift/README.md

 # Locklift

-Locklift is a development environment aiming to help you with Everscale contracts development.
-With Locklift, you get:
+`Locklift` is a development environment aiming to help you with `Everscale` contracts development, with `Locklift`, you get:

 - Network management for working with any networks (main, test, local, ...)
 - Automated contract testing with Mocha
-- Handy wrapper around Everscale smart contract
+- Handy wrapper around `Everscale` smart contract
 - Custom givers support
 - Keys management
 - External script runner that executes scripts within specified environment